 Individual Counseling – available by appointment.

-Due to COVID-19, only individual counseling is available at this time.
+Only individual counseling is available at this time.
 Counseling may be done by phone or in person.
-For more information on Tobacco Cessation services, please call 806-463-7848 (QUIT) or toll free at 800-274-4673.
+For more information on Tobacco Cessation services, please call us at 806-463-7848 (QUIT) or toll free at 800-274-4673.